jtaylorchang/js-optchain/README.md

 The second argument is the schema of its optional chain with default values.

-There is an optional third argument that defaults to true and allows partial schemas (see handler 6 below for an example)
+There is an optional third argument that defaults to true and allows partial schemas (see handler/ocBody 6 below for an example)

 The returned result is an object that will match the schema and have default values if the found values are `undefined`.
 This can include nested objects, see examples below.